 Each taste arises from two of the five elements.
 Therefore their unique properties will reflect their predominant elements, and will act on the body and the three doshas accordingly.
 For example, the sweet taste is manifested through the earth and water elements.
 These are the same elements that make up Kapha dosha, and therefore the sweet taste will increase Kapha (remember, like increases like).
 This taste will also increase the qualities of heavy, sticky, slimy, dense, slow, cool and dull; as these are the qualities the earth and water elements possess.
 Alternatively, since Vata carries the opposite qualities and elements, the sweet taste (in the proper administration) is very balancing and grounding for Vata disorders.

 The moment food comes into our mouth, taste is the first action that takes place and the digestion process begins.
 The saliva (bodhaka kapha) contains an enzyme that begins to break down carbohydrates, before we even swallow.
 Once a taste has been perceived by Prana Vayu, a signal is sent to the brain.
 The brain then sends a signal to the gut allowing it to begin secreting the specific enzymes that will be needed for proper digestion.
 This is a major reason why we should always eat food with our full attention and awareness, tasting each bite.
-This is also why we must take our herbs without capsules or other containers that will prevent the taste; and therefore will not allow the proper digestion, absorption and assimilation, weakening their healing properties.
+This is also why we must take our herbs in a pill or capsule form that will prevent the taste; and therefore will not allow the proper digestion, absorption and assimilation, weakening their healing properties.